 Adding sentimental and storytelling value to Lord of the Rings while also showing a softer form of strength to Éowyn ‘s fighter spirit, Arwen is an underrated character who deserves more respect.

 One does not simply make a best Lord of the Rings character list without mentioning Boromir, eldest son of Denethor II.
 Although he only appears in the first movie, Boromir shows how powerful the ring’s influence truly is and, subsequentially, how strong Frodo’s constitution is as its bearer.
 Played brilliantly by Sean Bean, the valiant Gondor warrior is the epitome of human nature – showing the good, the bad, and everything in between.

 Desperate to save his home, Boromir suggests using the one ring against Sauron instead of destroying it.
 However, he soon finds himself swayed by the ring’s power and threatens Frodo for its possession.
 The character goes on to redeem himself, sacrificing his life for his hobbit companions in the face of the Uruk-hai.

 Redemption: Best drama movies

 Seeing the brave man die like that is hard, seeing his body being sent off to sea even harder, and realising the ring’s effects on mere mortals makes Boromir stand out as a memorable fixture in the franchise.

 And there you have it, the ten best Lord of the Rings characters.
-A few honourable mentions go to Gimli, Galadriel, and Treebeard (shout out to all the Ents)– who, after many internal arguments and debates, just missed the cut.
+A few honourable mentions go to Elrond, Galadriel, and Treebeard (shout out to all the Ents)– who, after many internal arguments and debates, just missed the cut.